humm-devadmin/hummdocs/docs/platforms/magento_2.md

 5 - Now you can disable or remove the Oxipay plugin as its features are all included in the Humm plugin.

-6 - Before the Humm launch date, the plugin will still shou Oxipay and checkout with Oxipay, and your customers should feel no changes.
+6 - Before the Humm launch date, the plugin will still show Oxipay and checkout with Oxipay, and your customers should feel no changes.
 After the official Humm launch, the plugin will automatically switch to Humm, providing a smooth and fully automatic transition.